 Obaku has gained an edge.
 Its clearer, sharper, and more modern look marks the path it’s on.
 It symbolizes a move forward.
 A move towards the future of what it is aspiring to be.

 The change also signalizes the company’s intent on staying focused.
-It is ready to take bold moves to show it means business.
+It is ready to make bold moves to show it means business.
 Take their online strategy for example where they invested in influencer campaigns, brand awareness, and video content.
-On top, they experiment with traditional TV ads, themed collections, and even guerrilla marketing.
+On top of, they experiment with traditional TV ads, themed collections, and even guerrilla marketing.
 All to enrich the Obaku experience and bring a vibrant portfolio of high-quality products that easily mesh with modern styles and trends closer to customers.

 "...ready to take bold moves to show